 NYLS upper-class students may participate in one of our Externship Programs.
-Student externs earn academic credits while they gain practical experience and exposure to practice, and they build skills in a supportive real-world setting.
+Student externs earn academic credits while they gain practical experience in a supportive real-world setting.
 Through our Judicial Externship Program student externs work with judges in one of the many courthouses near the law school.
-In the Law Office Externship Program, they work with carefully selected attorneys in the full range of legal practice settings.
+In the Law Office Externship Program, they work with carefully selected attorneys in law firms, government agencies, public interest offices, and corporations.
 The judges and lawyers who work with our student externs value their roles as mentors, and, throughout the externship, our student externs are supported by faculty at the law school.
 Students in all our Externship Programs begin the career-long process of learning from experience.

 All Law School externships are unpaid positions that run concurrently with the NYLS academic calendar.
-Student externs can earn two academic credits for their work at the court or law office.
-Our externs are required to work 168 hours a semester, which means they work 12 hours per week in the fall and spring semesters and 24 hours per week during the shorter summer session.
-Externs complete complementary assignments at the law school in addition to their placement hours.
+Student externs earn two academic credits for their work at the court or law office and an additional credit for a related seminar.
+Our externs are required to work 140* hours a semester, which means they work 10-12 hours per week in the fall and spring semesters and 20 hours per week during the shorter summer session.
+Externs complete complementary assignments at the law school in addition to their placement hours. *effective Fall 2014.

 Plan the timing of an externship to coincide with one of our semesters: